ChrisEstanol/ce-blog/_posts/blog/2015-03-12-introduction-to-testing-with-rspec.md

 <img src="{{ site.baseurl }}/img/post/ajax-nested-table.gif" alt="Ajax nested table">

-We'll set up and use RSpec for testing.

 I won't be getting into too much details about the app itself and we would be focusing on the test coverage.
 If you want to have a look at the complete app you can check out the [repository on github](https://github.com/ChrisEstanol/ant).

 ### Why bothering with testing?